Dorothy Hawtree: Film work

 Hawtree was cast in Roy Darling's film, The Lust for Gold, made in 1922.
 Upon its completion Darling was unable to secure a release for the film and made a loss of the total cost, amounting to £900.

 In 1922 Hawtree was cast in the second production from the studios of Austral Super Films.
 The film was titled A Daughter of Australia and starred Yvonne Pavis and Lawson Harris (who also directed the film).
 It was shot in and around Sydney and on the 'Dalkeith' pastoral station near Cassilis.
 In a review of the film Hawtree was described as "the local beauty, who screens admirably and shows promise for the future".
 The film opened in the Apollo Theatre in Pitt Street in early September 1922.
 A Daughter of Australia continued to be shown in state capitals and country cinemas throughout 1922 and 1923.

 Dorothy Hawtree and Roy Darling were two of seven directors of Olympic Films Limited, registered as a company in December 1922 "to carry on the business of making, producing and completing moving pictures".

 Hawtree played the female lead in a film made by Olympic Films and directed by Darling, which was completed in mid-1923.
 The film was previewed in October 1923 under the title The Boy of the Dardanelles, but failed to receive a theatre release.
 After extended negotiations with Paramount Pictures, Darling obtained a release in October 1924 under the new title of Daughter of the East, but the film was not a success.

 In January 1924 Hawtree was a cast-member of the pantomime Dick Whittington and His Cat, performed at the Majestic Theatre in Newtown.

-Marriages
+Marriages, Later Life, and Death

 Dorothy Hawtree married Frank Alexander on 20 February 1926 in the Catholic Apostolic Church in Elizabeth Street, Redfern.
 After the marriage the couple initially lived in Rainbow Street in Coogee.